mmfay/PhotoFilters/README.md

 ./reader -i photos/test3.bmp -o test3out.bmp -f c

+## Parameter Definitions

--i is the input file,
+-i is the input file.
 -o is the name of the output file.
-Make sure to have .bmp at the end.
+Must contain .bmp extension.
 -f is the filter type, choices are either c for swiss cheese or b for blur.

+## Notes

 Thread Count Defined under macro THREAD_COUNT (line 25 of Fay Filters) per instructions.
 Program will exit if THREAD_COUNT is greater than Image Width.